-This VBAT value is not the actual battery voltage at the battery, but a value as measured on board the ARM processor.
+This VBAT voltage is not the actual battery voltage at the battery, but the voltage as measured on board the ARM processor.
 Currently, this number corresponds to the levels where the unit goes into 'forever standby' mode.

 These limits may vary based on the specific hardware.
-Please refer to GSNBATTERYWARNINGLEVEL, GSNBATTERYSTANDBYLEVEL and GSNBATTERYFIRSTBOOTSTANDBYLEVEL in Appendix 1.
+Please refer to Appendix 1, GSNBATTERYWARNINGLEVEL and GSNBATTERYSTANDBYLEVEL for specific limits.

-If a value is written to the NTTESTVAR, the GPS receiver will also send out a string with software version information over the wireless connection AND perform a cold start.
+If 1 is written to the appropriate OID, the GPS will also send out a string with software version information over the wireless connection.
 This sentence may be delayed for a second or more after the PNVTC sentence.